TakuikaNinja/FC-DiskBASIC/README.md

 ```

 Notes:
-- `prg.bin` is the intermediary patched program code.
+- In older versions, `prg.bin` is the intermediary patched program code.
-- Older versions of this repository used [Flips](https://github.com/Alcaro/Flips) (to modify the program data with a BPS file) and [ASM6f](https://github.com/freem/asm6f) (to assemble the disk image).
+- Even older versions of this repository used [Flips](https://github.com/Alcaro/Flips) (to modify the program data with a BPS file) and [ASM6f](https://github.com/freem/asm6f) (to assemble the disk image).
 In this case, `fcbasic.nes` is the intermediary patched file used to construct the CHR & PRG files on the disk image instead.
 It is not intended nor expected to execute correctly on Famicom or NES hardware/emulators.

 ## Screenshots

 ![Startup screen](/img/fcbasic_000.png)
 ![Example program](/img/fcbasic_001.png)

-## Acknowledgements
+## Attributions

 Family BASIC/NS-HUBASIC (C) 1984 Nintendo/Sharp/Hudson.

+ファミコン改造マニュアル Vol.2 & 3 Disk BASIC
+- Article Author: 熊沢文幸 (Fumiyuki Kumazawa)
+- Editor: 丹治佐一 (Saichi Tanji)
+- Published: 1988-02, 1988-07
+- Publisher: 三才ブックス (Sansai Books)

 This project is purely for preservation, demonstration, and educational purposes.

-- Kudos to the magazine contributors, editors, and publishers who originally created the port and documented the process.
+## Acknowledgements

-- This project was made possible by Enri, who provided Japanese documentation for the recreation process: http://cmpslv3.stars.ne.jp/Konjo/027/027.htm
+- Thanks to Enri, who provided Japanese documentation for the recreation process: http://cmpslv3.stars.ne.jp/Konjo/027/027.htm
 - Forum discussion: https://forums.nesdev.org/viewtopic.php?t=25171
-- Mesen (https://www.mesen.ca/) was used for testing.
+- Mesen2 (https://www.mesen.ca/) was used for testing.